Update to Column and Status Mapping (11/14/2019)

 Status mapping for your sync can be easily customized to your exact needs.
-You can do so directly from the Unito console.
-Simply edit your sync, choose the FIELDS tab under the SETTINGS menu, and click on the cog on the right of STATUS to explore the workflow mappings.
+You can do so directly from the Unito app.
+Simply edit your sync, choose the Map Fields tab, and click on the cog on the right of List/State/Status (whichever your specific tool pair has) to explore the workflow mappings.
 This is an example of what you may see:

 A note on Single Custom Workflow Support in Wrike

 Please note that you can only map a single Wrike workflow.
 This means that states on Wrike tasks that are in another unmapped workflow will not sync.
 You can map the Default workflow automatically, but we recommend you setup a Custom Workflow in Wrike to closely match the Jira workflow.

 To map a new custom workflow, delete the default workflow and add a new mapping: